Philip Glass Mixtape

 Two tremendously accomplished Philip Glass specialists share the stage for a survey of some of his iconic keyboard works.
 Adam Tendler is recipient of the Lincoln Center Award for Emerging Artists, a “remarkable and insightful musician” (LA Times), and “joyfully rocking out at his keyboard” (New York Times).
 Jenny Lin has more than 40 recordings to her credit and has been acclaimed for her “remarkable technical command” and “gift for melodic flow” (New York Times).

 THE SHENSON PIANO SERIES

-ALL PHILIP GLASS PROGRAM: Mad Rush, Passacaglia (West Coast Premiere), Selections from Les Enfants Terrible for 2 pianos, Etudes #16 and #2, and Four Movements for Two Pianos
+Mad Rush, Distant Figure: Passacaglia for Solo Piano, Selections from Les Enfants Terrible for 2 pianos (arr.
+Tendler/Lin [World Premiere]), Etudes No. 16 and No. 2, and Four Movements for Two Pianos

 Robert and Ruth Dell, Sponsors

 A recipient of the Lincoln Center Award for Emerging Artists, a "remarkable and insightful musician" (Los Angeles Times), and "relentlessly adventurous pianist" (Washington Post) "joyfully rocking out at his keyboard" (New York Times), Adam Tendler is an internationally recognized interpreter of living, modern and classical composers.
 A pioneer of DIY culture in concert music who has commissioned and premiered major works by Christian Wolff and Devonté Hynes alike, between 2005 and 2006 Tendler performed in all fifty United States as part of a grassroots recital tour he called America 88x50, which became the subject of his memoir, 88x50, a Kirkus Indie Book of the Month and Lambda Literary Award nominee.